 Clairol Beautiful Collection Advanced Gray Solution Semi-Permanent Color

-A other styling that contains vitamin c.
+A other styling with 21 ingredients, including vitamin C.

 Overview